-FVAP recognizes the significant role you plan in the military family.
+We recognize the significant role you play in the military family.
 As a military spouse, you are covered under the same law that protects military members' absentee voting rights.
-This means if you live outside your legal voting jurisdiction you can vote absentee in all Federal elections.
-Whether you changed States or moved to another country, FVAP.gov provides resources for you to send your vote home.
+This means if you live outside your voting jurisdiction you can vote absentee in all federal elections.
+Whether you change States or move to another country, FVAP.gov provides resources for you to send your vote home.

-It only takes a few quick steps to make sure your vote is counted no matter where you are in the world.
+It only takes a few simple steps to make sure your vote is counted.
 The Federal Post Card Application (FPCA) enables you to register to vote and request your absentee ballot.
-You can use the FPCA online assistant, fill out the PDF or pick up a hardcopy version from a unit Voting Assistance Officer.
+You can use the FPCA online assistant, fill out the PDF or pick up a hard copy version from a Voting Assistance Officer.

 - Complete and sign the FPCA using your State's instructions.
 Find your State's instructions here.

 - Fold and seal your FPCA.
 If using the online FPCA, print, sign and put it in an envelope.
 You qualify for free postage if you use the approved envelope template.